Bencepapa/studio/README.md

-# Firebase Studio
+# VFX Lab

-This is a NextJS starter in Firebase Studio.
+This is a NextJS app developed in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

 ## Live Demo